nomocas/babelute/manual/designing-dsl.md

 It makes diffing really simpler...

-(see babelute-html-* for workable examples and current implementations of .if and .each)
+(see htsl-* for workable examples and current implementations of .if and .each)